 - Plants and plant products

 - Certain non-manufactured wood products (e.g. packing cases, pallets)

 You need to tell us if you IMPORT any of these goods before they leave the EU for the UK; as they will require a full import clearance, and possibly examination by UKBF or other government departments upon arrival into the UK.
 Such goods may not be able to be cleared at Dover or via the Channel Tunnel.

 You need to tell us if you EXPORT any of these goods before they leave the UK for the EU.
 They may be subject to possible examination at export from the UK, at import into the EU and may require specific documents, certificates or licences before they can ship and/or examination by UKBF or other government departments upon arrival into the UK.
 Such goods may not be able to be cleared at Dover or via the Channel Tunnel.

 6. Have you provided Kuehne + Nagel Ltd. with a ‘Letter of Empowerment’?

-In order for us to act on your behalf when making import or export customs declaration; you must provide us with such a letter.
-This is a legal requirement of Customs in the UK.
-It is a straightforward document and we have attached a template for you to use.
-Please see below and follow the instructions on the pages.
+In order for us to act on your behalf when making import or export customs declaration; you must provide us with a Letter of Empowerment.

 7. Are you, or your supplier (for imports) prepared to provide us with a full commercial invoice before any goods are loaded for import or export into/from the UK?